dmonin/morning/README.md

 monin.js
 ========

-A part of library I used at www.lindalino.com, an amazing project about travelling.
-Check it out! :-)
+This library is based on Google Closure and was created by making of www.lindalino.com, an amazing project about travelling!
+Feel free to use anything you find useful for you.

-Check out http://monin.me/moninjs/demos/ for more information.
+Check out some demos at http://monin.me/moninjs/demos/.